PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 expression | the value to return text | the value to match with the result

-## Verify Expression Contain
+## Verify Expression Match

-Verifies that the specified expression contains the given value.
+Verifies that the specified expression matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

  <p> This is useful because of JavaScript preprocessing.
 It is used to generate commands like assertExpression and waitForExpression. </p>

 ### Usage

 `
-verifyExpressionContain(expression, text)
+verifyExpressionMatch(expression, text)
 `

 ### Parameters